Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 This site is hosted on Gandi servers, and is located here (http://www.jamesbrunt.co.uk/)

-It can also be located in a GitHub repository here (https://github.com/JimmyBrunt/MileStoneProjectOne)
+It is also be located in a GitHub repository here (https://github.com/JimmyBrunt/MileStoneProjectOne)

 It can be deployed from the main branch.
 There are no differences between the development and deployed version.